jyablonski/jyablonski_praq/software_dev/computer_hardware.md

 ## Memory
 All data is loaded into memory before being sent off to the CPU.
 Similar to SSD Storage except it's very very fast, but not as much of it around to use (~32 GB instead of 2 TB in an HDD etc).
 Most motherboards offer 2 lanes for RAM to communicate with the CPU.

+Memory normally comes in the form of 2 sticks which should go in the 2nd and 4th slots away from the CPU.
+The Memory Manual normally will say this.
+[Fancy Post](https://www.reddit.com/r/buildapc/comments/zfx0lg/i_understand_slot_2_4_is_ideal_for_dual_channel/#:~:text=You%20put%20the%20sticks%20in,the%20stability%20is%20the%20same.) on why the 1st and 3rd slots aren't used for dual channel sticks.

 DIMM (Dual In-Line Memory Module) - Typically the kind we use in Desktops

 SO-DIMM (Small Outline DIMM) - Typically used in Laptops.
 Much smaller.